Skip to content

 Did you know that since 1945, England has lost more than half of its hedgerows?
 These living boundaries are bursting with life and support around one in ten of the UK’s vulnerable species, including the hazel dormouse and the much-loved hedgehog, whose decline is closely tied to hedgerow loss.
 The lines of hedges crisscrossing our countryside act as vital wildlife corridors, helping creatures as varied as dormice, pollinators and rare brown hairstreak butterflies move safely through our landscapes.

-We’ve had a fantastic response from farmers and land owners with roughly 6km of potential sites in the process of being reviewed for suitability by project leaders Andrew and Paul.
-You can see the approximate locations of our potential sites for this year below:
+We’ve had a fantastic response from farmers around Herefordshire.
+You can see the approximate locations of our sites below:

 CPRE Herefordshire Hedgerow Heroes hedge laying courses